Towards bridging the gap: Systematic sim-to-real transfer for diverse legged robots: Conclusion

 The approach is data- and compute-efficient (\qty{20}{\second} trajectories, single-GPU, \qtyrange{10}{24}{h} per robot with \(N\!=\!4096\) environments) and applies to both open and closed platforms, provided firmware compensation modes and filters are consistent between identification and deployment.
 Current limitations include finite excitation bandwidth on suspended setups and temperature/aging dependencies that shift effective parameters.
 Our approach fails if any of the assumptions from Section~\ref{sec:method:remarks} are violated, which fully online and model-free approaches might be able to catch.

-Future work will focus on (i) accurately identifying \emph{electrical} constraints—bus-voltage (Appendix~\ref{sec:appendix:pmsm_limit}) and current limits (Section~\ref{fig:results:anymal_running}), and inverter switching behavior—and embedding them into the fit, and (ii) explicitly modeling \emph{compliance} (joint/foot stiffness, link flexibilities, series elasticity) within the optimization.
+Future work will focus on (i) accurately identifying \emph{electrical} constraints—bus-voltage (Appendix~\ref{sec:appendix:pmsm_limit}) and current limits (Figure~\ref{fig:results:anymal_running}), and inverter switching behavior—and embedding them into the fit, and (ii) explicitly modeling \emph{compliance} (joint/foot stiffness, link flexibilities, series elasticity) within the optimization.
 Together, these additions should enable higher step-frequency gaits that deliberately exploit hardware dynamics rather than fight them.
 As simulators expose richer effects, we will also extend the parameterization beyond acceleration to include higher-order motion terms—jerk \(\dddot{q}\), snap \(q^{(4)}\), crackle \(q^{(5)}\), and pop \(q^{(6)}\)—to better capture bandwidth limits, electro-magnetic effects, mitigate wear, and shape smooth, high-frequency locomotion.

-\textbf{Takeaway.} A small, physically meaningful parameter set ($4n{+}1$), identified from in-air experiments using joint-encoders, is sufficient to eliminate dynamics randomization for blind quadrupedal locomotion and to translate simulation capabilities to hardware in a single shot.
+\textbf{Takeaway.} A small, physically meaningful parameter set ($4n{+}1$), identified from in-air experiments using joint encoders, was sufficient in our experiments to eliminate broad dynamics randomization for blind quadrupedal locomotion and to translate simulation capabilities to hardware in a single shot.

 \begin{an} ORCIDs \\ Filip Bjelonic \href{https://orcid.org/0000-0002-4890-3132}{0000-0002-4890-3132} \\ Fabian Tischhauser \href{https://orcid.org/0009-0009-8821-3994}{0009-0009-8821-3994} \\ Marco Hutter \href{https://orcid.org/0000-0002-4285-4990}{0000-0002-4285-4990} \end{an}